Harish-Kushwah/Data-Structures-and-Algorithms-C/readme.md

 ### Functionality

-The following table provides an overview of the functions available in the linked list implementation:
+The following table provides an overview of the functions available in the Queue implementation:

 | Function          | Description                                       |Link|
 |-------------------|---------------------------------------------------|-----|